nealight/yasee/readme.md

 Logistics / Timeline
 ---
 A project carried out in UC Irvine Summer Session I:

 Week 0: Draft proposal

 Week 1-5: Development

 Final Week: Presentation/Delivery

-Presentation can be found in the demo directory.
+The demo/documentation directories are where you can locate descriptions of various aspects of the project.